top of page

 November 4th

-The PCHS is taking on a really big project!
-We are opening the Old Town Post Office as a History and Welcome Center.
+The PCHS has taken on a really big project!
+We have opened Old Town Post Office as a History and Welcome Center.

 The post office has been closed for almost two years and the interior, vintage boxes are still intact.
 The Society board has been concerned that the landlord would rent out the space for retail and remove those great boxes.
 So the board decided to take on the project to save them.

-We can also certainly use financial help and that form is also here.
+We can also certainly use financial help and that form is also below.

 Your help will be what makes this project work and will save Auburn’s history.